Discovering a Secret Beach on Oregon Coast, near Depoe Bay, at Fogarty Beach

 Unfortunately, it won't last for long.
 The season ended and so did access to this amazing little spot.
 It's no longer safe to try and get to anymore, and even if you could get there, it's not safe to stay.

 Perhaps next summer conditions will again become favorable for periodic access.
-Until then, the only way to see it is from above, at Fishing Rock State Park.
+Until then, the only way to see it is from above, at Fishing Rock State Recreation Site.